gjwang/indexer-blockdata-rs/docs/UBSCORE_REVIEW.md

             return Err(RejectReason::FutureTimestamp);
         }

         // 2.
-EVICTION BOUNDARY CHECK: Reject if older than evicted entries
+EVICTION BOUNDARY CHECK: Reject if STRICTLY older than evicted entries
+        //    Note: halfULID has random bits, so same timestamp ≠ same order ID
-        //    This prevents duplicates of force-evicted IDs! if order_ts < self.min_allowed_ts {
+        //    We use < (not <=) to allow new orders with same timestamp if order_ts < self.min_allowed_ts {
             return Err(RejectReason::OrderTooOld);
         }